International Baccalaureate CAS Tour

 Community

+SUPPORTING OUR INDIGENOUS COMMUNITY: It is our policy to include a talk or an activity with an Aboriginal person on every trip we offer.
+By taking this trip, you are supporting grassroots indigenous tourism ventures and encouraging Aboriginal pride in culture.
 Additionally, our student community service project involves students in making “Moon Sick Care Bags” which supply re-usable sanitary products to Aboriginal women in remote communities — this helps both Indigenous women AND the environment!
 (Ask us how your group can do this on their tour)

 SUPPORTING LOCAL BUSINESSES: It is our policy to use locally owned suppliers and businesses unless their standards are not up to par (for example, if they have a bad environmental record).
-In 2018-19, three quarters of our expenses were paid back into the local economy.

 VOLUNTEERING IN OUR COMMUNITY: Small World staff are incentivised to volunteer in the community, and are given time to do so during work hours.
 As a team, we also clean up our local mangroves once a quarter, recognising their importance at the nursery to the Great Barrier Reef.